MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/customize/index.md

 ## Reorder panels

-Choose and drag a tool to change the ordering.
+Select and drag a tool to change the ordering.
 Your custom tool order persists across DevTools sessions.

 > [!NOTE]
 > By default, the **Network** tool is usually the fourth from the left.
 In the following figure, the **Network** tool is the first from the left.